 Initial Access Token

 OAuth 2.0 Access Token optionally issued by an Authorization Server granting access to its Client Registration Endpoint.
-The contents of this token are service -specific and are out of scope for this specification.
+The contents of this token are service specific and are out of scope for this specification.
 The means by which the Authorization Server issues this token and the means by which the Registration Endpoint validates it are also out of scope.

 IMPORTANT NOTE TO READERS: The terminology definitions in this section are a normative portion of this specification, imposing requirements upon implementations.
 All the capitalized words in the text of this specification, such as "Client Registration Endpoint", reference these defined terms.
 Whenever the reader encounters them, their definitions found in this section must be followed.